xijo/betterplace_apidocs/sections/fundraising_events_featured_projects_list.md

       <td>boolean</td>
       <td>true</td>
       <td>True if the project marked as tax deductible.
-If so, Users can request a tax-receipt that can be used with the german tax authorities.
+If so, Users can request a tax receipt that can be used with the German tax authorities.
 [More about this](http://www.betterplace.org/c/hilfe/projekt-steuerlich-absetzbar/).
 </td>
     </tr>